eclipse-velocitas/velocitas-docs/content/en/docs/concepts/val/vehicle_service.md

 - Implement the service
 - Add support for [Dapr](https://dapr.io) middleware
 - (optional) Implement simulation
-- (optional) Interaction with the vehicle data broker
+- (optional) Interaction with the KUKSA data broker

 ## Define a service interface